BithreenGirlen/SweetHomeMaidPlayer/README.md

 └ ...
 </pre>

-The other one will also be loaded after selecting either, though some scenes may lack audios or images.
+The other one will also be loaded after selecting the either.

 ## Mouse command functions